bbrowning/konflux-taxonomy/README.md

 The `generated/` folder contains some sample generated data.

-- `generated/train_merlinite-7b-lab-Q4_K_M.jsonl` is the actual data
-  that will be used to train the model
+- `generated/train_*.jsonl` is the actual data that will be used to train the model
-- `generated/test_merlinite-7b-lab-Q4_K_M.jsonl` is the question and
-  answer pairs from qna.yaml that will be used by the training process when testing inference on the fine-tuned model.
+- `generated/test_*.jsonl` is the question and answer pairs from qna.yaml that will be used by the training process when testing inference on the fine tuned model.

 Explore the generated samples with jq:

 ```
-jq -s '.' train_merlinite-7b-lab-Q4_K_M.jsonl
+jq -s '.' generated/train_*.jsonl
 ```

 ## Train the model

-Assuming you've cloned this repository into `~/src/instructlab/konflux-taxonomy` and have GPU acceleration working from a Linux machine:
+Assuming you have GPU acceleration working from a Linux machine:

 ```
-ilab train --device cuda --input-dir ~/src/instructlab/konflux-taxonomy/generated --num-epochs 2
+ilab train --device cuda --input-dir generated --num-epochs 2
 ```

 Training takes about 4 minutes on a Fedora 39 machine with Intel